jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 Everything seems very easy at first, but it's for sure that it will turn into more code  than you originally expected.

-A particle is represented by a point in space, a dot.
-In practise particles are often useful for simulating effects that consist of many small objects.

-Numeric errors lead to a special NaN value.
-All operations with a NaN as operand will result in another NaN.
-This can make it very difficult to track down the source of errors.

 Performance optimizations depend on the runtime environment.
 Optimizations that have a positive impact today can become